 There has been a steady variety of non-demonic possession films.
 Frequently in these films, the possessing entity is the soul of someone who has died including the likes of:- an ex-girlfriend in Lorna the Exorcist (1974), dead mobsters in J.D.’s Revenge (1976) and Ruby (1977), a cult leader in Nurse Sherri (1978), a Salem witch in The Coming (1981), a co-worker’s suicided wife in Lemming (2005), an ex-wife in Between Worlds (2018), and assorted other possessions in Paranormal Activity (2007) and sequels, Insidious (2010) and sequels, The Violent Kind (2010), The Ouija Exorcism (2015), Demon Tongue (2016), Ouija: Origin of Evil (2016) and Prey (2019).
 Down a Dark Hall (2018) is about a girl’s school where pupils are taken over by dead students in order to continue their work.

-Beyond possession by the dead, there are a number of other explanations on offer such as David Warner inhabited by a murderous spirit from a mirror in From Beyond the Grave (1974), possession by a malevolent tumour in The Abomination (1986), Viking spirits in Berserker: The Nordic Curse (1987), Ray Wise possessed by the spirit of Bob in the tv series Twin Peaks (1990-1) and the film Twin Peaks: Fire Walk With Me (1992), the body-hopping parasite of Jason Goes to Hell: The Final Friday (1993), the Hindu goddess Kali in Temptress (1995), a djinn in Long Time Dead (2002), Ron Perlman’s sheriff taken over by something unearthed in the Stephen King mini-series Desperation (2006), a childhood imaginary companion in Daniel Isn’t Real (2019) and a body-hopping entity in Becoming (2020).
+Beyond possession by the dead, there are a number of other explanations on offer such as David Warner inhabited by a murderous spirit from a mirror in From Beyond the Grave (1974), possession by a malevolent tumour in The Abomination (1986), Viking spirits in Berserker: The Nordic Curse (1987), Ray Wise possessed by the spirit of Bob in the tv series Twin Peaks (1990-1) and the film Twin Peaks: Fire Walk With Me (1992), the body-hopping parasite of Jason Goes to Hell: The Final Friday (1993), the Hindu goddess Kali in Temptress (1995), a djinn in Long Time Dead (2002), Ron Perlman’s sheriff taken over by something unearthed in the Stephen King mini-series Desperation (2006), a mask in You Might Be the Killer (2018) and a childhood imaginary companion in Daniel Isn’t Real (2019).

 One minor fad during the 1980s was a spate of films about executed killers returning from the dead to possess the living.
 Wes Craven’s Shocker (1989) featured an executed killer come back from the electric chair and passing through a host of bodies on a mission of revenge.
-This started off a minor spate of possession films about body-hopping killers with the likes of The Chair (1989), The Horror Show (1989), The First Power (1990) and Judge and Jury (1996), plus notable latter-day efforts such as Fallen (1998) and Don’t Kill It (2016).
+This started off a minor spate of possession films about body-hopping killers with the likes of The Chair (1989), The Horror Show (1989), The First Power (1990) and Judge and Jury (1996).
+We have also seen such notable latter-day efforts as Fallen (1998), Don’t Kill It (2016) and Becoming (2020), which conduct imaginative takes on the premise.

-Other oddities among these include the possessed title vehicle in The Car (1977); Death Bed: The Bed That Eats (1977) about a demonically-possessed bed; Child’s Play (1988) and sequels about a serial killer whose spirit possesses a child’s doll; The Mangler (1995) with a possessed laundry press; the animated Monster House (2006) about a possessed house; and a clown costume that possesses its wearer in Clown (2014).
+Other oddities among these include the possessed title vehicle in The Car (1977); Death Bed: The Bed That Eats (1977) about a demonically-possessed bed; Child’s Play (1988) and sequels about a serial killer whose spirit possesses a child’s doll; The Mangler (1995) with a possessed laundry press; the animated Monster House (2006) about a possessed house; a clown costume that possesses its wearer in Clown (2014); and possessed animatronic robots in Willy’s Wonderland (2021).

 The 2000s Revival of the Exorcism Genre